Peñarol: Rivalries

 The Uruguayan Derby between Peñarol and Nacional goes back to 1900, the oldest football rivalry outside the British Islands.
 The first game ever played between Nacional and CURCC was on 15 July 1900 and ended 2–0 in favor of CURCC.
 CURCC was ahead at first, but Nacional caught up during the late 1910s.
-Nacional took the led by fourteen games in 1948, and would not surrender it until the late 1970s (except briefly in 1968).
+Nacional took the lead by fourteen games in 1948, and would not surrender it until the late 1970s (except briefly in 1968).
 Since then, Peñarol has been the leader; its longest lead was 26 games in January 2004.
 Including the amateur and professional eras, league and friendly games, the teams have met 511 times in the past with 182 victories to Peñarol, 166 to Nacional and 163 ties.

 A notable game for Peñarol fans is occurred on 9 October 1949 in the Uruguayan Cup first round, and is known as the Clásico de la fuga (the "escape derby").
 At the end of the first half Peñarol was leading 2–0, but at halftime Nacional decided not to return.
 While Peñarol fans believe that Nacional did not want to be defeated by a Peñarol team known as the Máquina del 49 ("Machine of 49"), Nacional supporters claim it was a protest against poor officiating.

 On 23 April 1987 for a friendly game, Peñarol and Nacional were tied 1–1 with 22 minutes remaining when three Peñarol players (José Perdomo, José Herrera and Ricardo Viera) were ejected after a foul and subsequent protests.
 Peñarol then had to face a full Nacional team with only eight players on the pitch.
 With eight minutes remaining Diego Aguirre set up Jorge Cabrera, who scored the winning goal.
 This win by the aurinegro was known as the Clásico de los 8 contra 11 (the "8 against 11 derby").

 Peñarol and Nacional have faced each other in the final game of the Uruguayan Championship thirteen times, with Peñarol winning eight.
 The most recent was in 2018, when Peñarol won the championship 2–1.